Clive James: Theatre

-Famous lines

-He famously described Arnold Schwarzenegger, in his bodybuilding days, as looking like "a brown condom full of walnuts".

-He described the outfit Cher wore in her 1989 music video of "If I Could Turn Back Time" as a "Dress-less Evening Strap".

-He described Murray Walker, the motor-racing commentator, as "talking as if his trousers are on fire".

-He described the voice of Greek singer Demis Roussos of "having the sound of a Chihuahua caught in a revolving Dalmatian".

-He described the romantic novelist Barbara Cartland as having "Twin miracles of mascara, her eyes looked like the corpses of two small crows that had crashed into the white cliffs of Dover."
-He also used to call the Palestinian leader Yasser Arafat by the female name "Yasmin Arafat".

-The origins of his famous remark "Whoever called snooker 'chess with balls' was rude but right" are set out by Edward Winter in his article "Clive James and Chess".

 Honours

 In 1992, James was made a Member of the Order of Australia (AM).
 This was enhanced to Officer level (AO) in the 2013 Australia Day Honours.
 James was appointed Commander of the Order of the British Empire (CBE) in the 2012 New Year Honours for services to literature and the media.
 In 2003 he was awarded the Philip Hodgins Memorial Medal for Literature.
-He received honorary doctorates from the Universities of Sydney and East Anglia.
+He received honorary doctorates from the universities of Sydney and East Anglia.
 In April 2008, James was awarded a Special Award for Writing and Broadcasting by the judges of the Orwell Prize.

-He was elected a Fellow of the Royal Society of Literature in 2010.
-He was an Honorary Fellow of Pembroke College, Cambridge (his alma mater).
+He was elected a fellow of the Royal Society of Literature in 2010.
+He was an honorary fellow of Pembroke College, Cambridge (his alma mater).
 In the 2015 BAFTAs, James received a special award honouring his 50-year career.
 In 2014, he was awarded the President's Medal by the British Academy.

 James is celebrated with a plaque on the Sydney Writers Walk on Circular Quay.
 It includes an excerpt on Sydney Harbour from Unreliable Memoirs.